MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/design/controls-and-patterns/navigationview.md

 private void NavView_Loaded(object sender, RoutedEventArgs e) {
-    // You can also add items in code behind NavView.MenuItems.Add(new NavigationViewItemSeparator());
+    // You can also add items in code.
+    NavView.MenuItems.Add(new muxc.NavigationViewItemSeparator());
-    NavView.MenuItems.Add(new NavigationViewItem
+    NavView.MenuItems.Add(new muxc.NavigationViewItem
     {
         Content = "My content",
-        Icon = new SymbolIcon(Symbol.Folder),
+        Icon = new SymbolIcon((Symbol)0xF1AD),
         Tag = "content"
     });
     _pages.Add(("content", typeof(MyContentPage)));

+    // Add handler for ContentFrame navigation.
     ContentFrame.Navigated += On_Navigated;

-    // NavView doesn't load any page by default: you need to specify it NavView_Navigate("home");
+    // NavView doesn't load any page by default, so load home page.
+    NavView.SelectedItem = NavView.MenuItems[0];
+    // If navigation occurs on SelectionChanged, this isn't needed.
+    // Because we use ItemInvoked to navigate, we need to call Navigate
+    // here to load the home page.
+    NavView_Navigate("home", new EntranceNavigationTransitionInfo());

-    // Add keyboard accelerators for backwards navigation var goBack = new KeyboardAccelerator { Key = VirtualKey.GoBack };
+    // Add keyboard accelerators for backwards navigation. var goBack = new KeyboardAccelerator { Key = VirtualKey.GoBack };
     goBack.Invoked += BackInvoked;
     this.KeyboardAccelerators.Add(goBack);